 And, we’re also working on a “Frequently Asked Questions” page, mostly because it’s interesting to think about the questions we get asked as well as the questions we think we should get asked.

 Did you know that there’s an Arts in the Parks program, too?
-They visit the same parks as us (on different weeks), and we’re big fans of what they’re doing.
+They visit the same parks as us (on different weeks), and we’re big fans of what they do.

 Media and Press